Connecticut State Capitol: Architecture

 The building is one of the largest Eastlake style buildings.
 The exterior is of marble from East Canaan, Connecticut and granite from Westerly, Rhode Island.
 The building is roughly rectangular, the interior spaces organized around two open interior courts that run vertically to large skylights.
 In the center is a third circular open rotunda beneath the dome.
 The larger hall of the House of Representatives forms an extension on the south side.

 The building's ornately decorated facades display statuary and include several statues, medallions and carved tympana over the doors (except the west, which only has statues).
-The statues are of politicians and other people important to the state's history, such as: the Reverend Thomas Hooker (1586–1647), Major John Mason (1600–1672), Governor John Winthrop Jr. (1605/1606–1676), Roger Sherman (1721–1793), Revolutionary War Governor Jonathan Trumbull (1710–1785), Noah Webster (1758–1843), General Joseph Hawley (1826–1905), Civil War Secretary of the Navy Gideon Welles (1802–1878), and United States Senator Orville Hitchcock Platt (1827–1905).
+The statues are of politicians and other people important to the state's history, including the Reverend Thomas Hooker (1586–1647), Major John Mason (1600–1672), Governor John Winthrop Jr. (1605/1606–1676), Roger Sherman (1721–1793), Revolutionary War Governor Jonathan Trumbull (1710–1785), Noah Webster (1758–1843), General Joseph Hawley (1826–1905), Civil War Secretary of the Navy Gideon Welles (1802–1878), and United States Senator Orville Hitchcock Platt (1827–1905).
 There are 24 niches for sculpture, eight of which are still empty.
 The last one added was that of Ella T. Grasso (b.
 1919), the first female governor of the state, who died in 1981 of cancer shortly after resigning her office.

 There are high relief scenes from the state's history in the 16 tympana above the doors, except for the carving above the main north door, which is of the state seal.
 The typanum of the main east door holds The Charter Oak by Charles Salewski, the first piece of sculpture created for the Capitol.
 The interior floors used white marble and red slate from Connecticut, and some of the colored marble is from Italy.

 The statues, medallions, and tympana are grouped by period.
 The north facade has six statues, five tympana, and two medallions, and the carvings are of pre-Revolutionary War figures.
 The east and west facades contain people from the Revolutionary War or government service, and the south facade's figures are from the Civil War and onwards.